cs421sp25-homework/Interview-AI/docs/roadmap.md

 -   As a user, I want to add some interview questions to "Favorites", so that I can easily revisit questions I believe are likely to appear in actual interviews.

--   As a user, I want to respond to interview questions using either voice or text, so that I can practice my communication skills in different formats.

 #### Nice-to-Have Features: